toppeMRI/SlicePlanner/LocalizerScan/README.md

 >> addpath('./toppe/');
 ```

-## Create 3D spin-warp sequence in TOPPE format
+## Create the TOPPE sequence files

 In Matlab:
 ```
 >> main;       % creates toppev3,localizer.tgz
 ```

-## Execute the sequence on a GE scanner
+## Execute the TOPPE sequence on a GE scanner

 1. Untar the file 'toppev3,localizer.tgz' in /usr/g/bin/ on the scanner host.
 2. Prescribe the toppev3 interpreter sequence.
 Set the number of slices to 120 or greater.
 3. Start scan.

 ## Convert P-file to 'Localizer.h5'

+Reconstruct a 3D image volume and write it to an hdf5 file:

 ```
 >> pfile = 'P12345.7';